blueisfresh/bootguard/README.md

 ## 📖 Documentation
 - ❌ Swagger/OpenAPI support has been removed due to **compatibility issues with Spring Boot 3.5**.
 - 📝 I’m currently working on a **custom API documentation implementation** that will replace Swagger.
+- ✅ Roles (ROLE_USER, ROLE_ADMIN) are automatically seeded into the database by the DataSeeder on application startup — no manual inserts required.